Ski Niseko Hokkaido Terrain

 Niseko Skiing Off-Piste

-A huge plus for Niseko skiing and riding off-piste is that it is permitted.
+A huge plus for Niseko skiing and riding off-piste is that it is permitted (unlike at some old fashioned Japanese ski resorts).
 You’re not allowed to duck ropes, but otherwise you can explore inside the resort boundaries to your heart’s content.
 In most off-piste areas the trees aren’t too tight, so it’s a place where you can easily improve your confidence in the powder.

 There are many non-secret powder stashes including the Miharashi trees at the top of the Hirafu gondola, the King #3 trees, the tight trees in Blueberry Fields (left of Hanazono no.1 lift) and the more widely spaced trees in Strawberry Fields (right of Hanazono no. 1 lift).